One of the more crucial parts of our job at Pickr as technology journalists is the need to recreate the same-same experience between test cycles.

 Connection tests are also performed for the handset, allowing speed tests to not just simulate a strain on the device, but also demonstrate actual real world speeds that are attainable.
-Unless otherwise noted, all speed tests are based in Sydney’s CBD and North Sydney (Australia), and both on Telstra’s 4GX network.
+Unless otherwise noted, all speed is tested across suburbs in Sydney on the Telstra 5G network.

-The battery is pushed to its limits through that regular day, which shows us what the battery will do under normal situations, with some battery tests pushing over into the second or third day.
+Audio is handled with a wireless pair of headphones or earphones, imitating the regular use of phones by people today, with the battery pushed to its limits through that regular day, which shows us what the battery will do under normal situations.

 Audio products such as headphones, earphones, in-ear monitors, speakers, soundbars, and generally anything else that transmits sound has to be reviewed based on a combination of technical description and subjective listening.

-Reviewing always has the downside of it being totally subjective, though Pickr’s reviewer likes to think the program he set up at his former workplace of GadgetGuy allows the process to be a little more transparent thanks to its consistency.
+Reviewing always has the downside of being totally subjective, though Pickr’s reviewer likes to think an open program of audio helps to make the process a little more transparent.

 As such, Pickr’s audio reviews are handled by a sound test that you can listen to yourself using either Apple Music, Google Play Music, or Spotify.